 Types of Projects

-Q: What stage should the projects that are still in edit be?
+Q: At what stage should projects be that are still in edit/post?

 Q: How far along should my screenplay be?

-A: If it’s a first draft, we won’t tell you no, but we encourage work that has been through more than one substantive revision.
-If you have questions about whether to submit, reach out and together we’ll figure out what’s best.
+A: Your screenplay must have been through at least one substantive revision.
+If you have questions about whether to submit, reach out and we’ll figure out what’s best.